 Barbell Bench Press

-A barbell bench press is a great exercise for strengthening the chest, as well as the back and shoulder muscles.
+A barbell bench press is a great and powerful chest exercise.
+It also strengthens the back and shoulder muscles.

 If you don’t have the strength to do a barbell bench press (yet), you can also experience similar benefits by doing a dumbbell bench press or even a push-up with just your bodyweight.